• MON - THU (8am - 4pm) | FRI (8am - 3pm)

 We offer clients the option to participate in the meeting at our firm.
 We invite them to the office, but they are encouraged to do what is most comfortable.
 They could sit at the kitchen table or at their workplace to do it.
 We have even had a client running heavy machinery turn off his machine and participate while sitting in the machine.

-How Long Does A Chapter 7 Bankruptcy Take To Complete?
+How Long Does A Chapter 7 Bankruptcy Take To Complete In Iowa?

 Approximately 90 days from the day you file Chapter 7 bankruptcy to the day you get your discharge.
 However, the time it takes to get the process finalized depends on your cooperation and determination.
 For more information on Filing A Chapter 7 Bankruptcy In Des Moines, an initial consultation is your next best step.